Non-deductible Expenses Definition

 Businesses often receive numerous receipts and invoices for costs incurred by their employees and sometimes by owners as well.
-But, how well do you know that not every receipt falls under tax deductible?
-If you mistakenly submit the cost incurred for personal reasons, remember it can trigger a tax audit, which could result in penalties.
+But how well do you know that not every receipt falls under tax deductible?
+If you mistakenly submit the cost incurred for personal reasons, remember that it can trigger a tax audit, which could result in penalties.

 Some expenses are unavoidable, but you only need to submit deductible expenses.
-So, knowing exactly what to submit or not will help you reduce your taxable income and save your money.
+So, knowing what to submit or not will help you reduce your taxable income and save your money.

 What Does Non Deductible Mean?

 Some business expenses might be unavoidable in your routine life, but that doesn’t mean they have to qualify for taxes.
-Anything that goes straight out of your pocket will fall under non deductible expenses, regardless of whether the transaction occurred during business hours or not.
+Anything that goes straight out of your pocket will fall under non-deductible expenses, regardless of whether the transaction occurred during business hours or not.

 20+ Non-Deductible Business Expenses You Can’t Claim